You know, it’s not easy being me. It truly isn’t. Like a lot of you out there, I’ve always got too much to do, and not enough time to do it.

 That’s not an easy task either.
 Plus, we have to have huge warehouses to store them, with each child having his or her own compartment for their gifts.
 Can’t have them confused, you know; that would really upset the kids!

 Even working hard all year to make just that one night special doesn’t mean we don’t get rushed.
-Right now things have really heated up, and we’re working almost 24 hours a day, 7 days a week.
-We’ll sleep on Christmas Day, after everything is delivered.
+Right now things have really heated up, and we’ve been working almost 24 hours a day, 7 days a week.
+We’ll sleep on Christmas Day, after everything is delivered, because it’s CHRISTMAS EVE!

-The reindeer are getting ready, too, exercising to make sure they’re in great shape to pull that sleigh.
+The reindeer have been getting ready, too, exercising to make sure they’re in great shape to pull that sleigh.
 It’s not easy, you know, because with all those toys, and me, well, it’s quite heavy to start out with.
+But they’re ready, and eager to begin!

 Now I’m asked a lot of times about how in the world all those toys for all the world’s children, can possibly fit in one sleigh.
 It’s big, but not that big, you know.
 It’s really quite easy, but unfortunately I can’t tell you.
 You see, Santa has to have a few secrets that no one knows about, and that’s one of them.
 Most of the elves know; they have to, because they pack up the sleigh.
 But every year we have a few new ones, and until I can totally trust them with such a huge secret, they do other jobs rather than packing my sleigh.